autopilot-rs/autopy-legacy/README.markdown

 ### Installation

-#### Binary Installers

-AutoPy installers are currently available for [Leopard](https://github.com/downloads/msanders/autopy/autopy-leopard.pkg), [Snow Leopard](https://github.com/downloads/msanders/autopy/autopy-snowleopard.pkg), and [Windows](https://github.com/downloads/msanders/autopy/autopy-win32-py26.exe).
-For other platforms, you will have to compile it yourself &#8212; fortunately, this is a relatively easy task.

-#### Installing from Source

-Check out the latest code:
+Installers for Windows are available here: http://pypi.python.org/pypi/autopy/.

+For every other OS, the simplest method is to use the `easy_install` utility:

+	easy_install autopy

+Another option is to compile from the latest source on the GitHub repository:

 	$ git clone git://github.com/msanders/autopy.git

-Compile it:

 	$ cd autopy
 	$ python setup.py build

-Install it:

 	# python setup.py install

+When building from source, make sure to `cd` out of the autopy directory before attempting to use AutoPy or else it may fail on an `ImportError` due to Python's relative imports.

 <div id="autopy-helloworld"></div>

 ### Hello World

 The following is the full source for a "hello world" script in autopy.
-Running this code will cause an alert dialog to appear on every major platform (make sure you `cd` out of the build directory before trying this or it may fail on an `ImportError` due to Python's relative imports):
+Running this code will cause an alert dialog to appear on every major platform:

 	import autopy
 	def hello_there_world():